Argentina: Social Movements and Human Rights

 SIT Study Abroad offers a field-based, experiential approach to learning.
 Each program has a small group of students (typically 10–35).
 On an SIT program, students gain high levels of access to many different stakeholders and experts relevant to the issues the program is examining.
-While some learning will be conducted at the SIT program center, extensive learning is done outside the classroom — in host communities, field stations, NGO headquarters, ecological sites, health clinics, and art studios.
+While some learning will be conducted at the SIT program center, extensive learning is done outside the classroom — in host communities, field stations, company offices, NGO headquarters, ecological sites, health clinics, art studios, and other relevant spaces.
 Many students go on to use their Independent Study Projects as a basis for senior theses on their home campuses.
-Others use their undergraduate research and overall study abroad experience to successfully apply for fellowships such as Fulbrights and Watsons.
+Others use their internship, research, or overall study abroad experience to successfully apply for fellowships such as Fulbrights and Watsons.

 Students will earn 16 credit hours for this semester program.
 Classes will be taught in Spanish, so students are expected to have completed Spanish through the second year level before participating.
 The set courses for the program cover topics related to:

-The international system of human rights protection
+- The international system of human rights protection

-The relationship between social movements and human rights, from theoretical and applied perspectives
+- The relationship between social movements and human rights, from theoretical and applied perspectives

-Social movements and human rights organizations in Latin America and Argentina
+- Social movements and human rights organizations in Latin America and Argentina

-Argentina’s political, economic, and social history
+- Argentina’s political, economic, and social history

-Neoextractivism and neodevelopmentalism, including territory and environmental rights, and anti-mining movements.
+- Neoextractivism and neodevelopmentalism, including territory and environmental rights, and anti-mining movements.

-Urban, peasant, and indigenous social movements in northern Argentina, and the differences between and similarities with other Argentine and Latin American social movements.
+- Urban, peasant, and indigenous social movements in northern Argentina, and the differences between and similarities with other Argentine and Latin American social movements.

-Environmental and anti-mining movements, social movements and social economy, political participation, demonstrations and youth organizations, popular education, identity, and diversity in social movements
+- Environmental and anti-mining movements, social movements and social economy, political participation, demonstrations and youth organizations, popular education, identity, and diversity in social movements

-Human rights through the lenses of gender, discrimination and racism, migration, state violence, education, right to communication, the right to urbanization, and reproductive health
+- Human rights through the lenses of gender, discrimination and racism, migration, state violence, education, right to communication, the right to urbanization, and reproductive health

 Please visit the SIT Study Abroad website for details on the program courses (including syllabi), educational excursions, and housing.

 There is no "typical day"on an SIT program.
-Activities may take place on any day of the week and at any time of day to be in accordance with according to local norms and to take advantage of once-in-a-lifetime learning opportunities.
+Activities may take place on any day of the week and at any time of day to be in accordance with local norms and to take advantage of once-in-a-lifetime learning opportunities.
 Thus, the schedule and structure of the program are likely very different from what students are used to on their home campuses.
 The semester progresses in phases: